 What Is Investment Crowdfunding?

 You’ve heard of crowdfunding.
 It’s when you agree to send money to someone to help with a goal.
 It might be to raise money for medical treatment.
-Maybe it’s to help them publish a book.
-Perhaps they are creating a product and your contribution will help them found a business venture.
-No matter the reason, you send the money and you don’t expect anything back, except a thank-you note and maybe an early sample.
+Maybe it’s to help someone publish a book.
+Perhaps the person is creating a product, and your contribution will help them found a business venture.
+No matter the reason, you send the money, and you don’t expect anything back, except a thank-you note and maybe an early sample.

 Investment (sometimes called equity) crowdfunding is different.
 It was introduced as part of the Jumpstart Our Business Startups (JOBS) Act in 2012.
 The Act required the Securities and Exchange Commission (SEC) to come up with rules for investment crowdfunding, allowing for different regulations for startups and SMBs to raise capital without being hedged about by some of the red tape required to issue shares and provide returns for stakeholders.

 There are still rules and red tape, but investment crowdfunding makes it easier for businesses to raise capital by allowing others to invest.
 At first, only accredited investors were allowed to get involved.
 However, in 2016, anyone could start accessing platforms to invest in new business, thanks to so-called Title III rules.
 Now, you can take $100 to an investment crowdfunding platform and invest money in the hopes that you will see a return.

 How Do You Invest on an Equity Crowdfunding Website?

 Crowdfunding websites have been popping up since the introduction of the JOBS Act.
 Sites like Kickfurther, SeedInvest, and WeFunder all provide you with access to startups or expanding companies looking for capital.
 To sign up, you have to jump through the same hoops as you would signing up for any other investment website.
 You need personal information and bank account information.

 Once you have opened your investment account with a reputable investment crowdfunding platform, you’re ready to invest.
 Different platforms come with various minimums.